zhangzhizza/HVAC-RL-Control/src/core/eplus-env/README.md

 This environment wraps the EnergyPlus-v-8-6 into the OpenAI gym environment interface.
 ### Installation
 EnergyPlus is platform dependent.
-Current version only works in Linux OS.
-If Mac, download the EnergyPlus-v-8-6 from https://energyplus.net/downloads, extract it, and replace the eplus_env/envs/EnergyPlus-8-6-0 with it.
+So this repository does not include the EnergyPlus.
+Please download the EnergyPlus-v-8-6 from https://energyplus.net/downloads, extract it, and place it to the directory eplus_env/envs/EnergyPlus-8-6-0.

 The environment depends on BCVTB-1.6.0 (https://simulationresearch.lbl.gov/bcvtb).
 There is no need to re-install it since this repository already had it.
 But BCVTB-1.6.0 is compiled